Lesterpaintstheworld/terminal-velocity/directives.md

 - **New Criteria**: Introduce additional integrity checks based on the analysis of character interactions and economic policies.
 - **Collaborative Dynamics**: Ensure that validation mechanisms reflect the collaborative nature of agent interactions, enhancing data integrity across the system.

+### State Validation Processes
+- **New Criteria**: Introduce additional integrity checks based on the analysis of character interactions and economic policies.
+- **Collaborative Dynamics**: Ensure that validation mechanisms reflect the collaborative nature of agent interactions, enhancing data integrity across the system.

 ## Objective for Duplication Agent

+1. **Action Statement**
+   - Duplicate the character profile of Isabella Torres by extracting her updated attributes, backstory, and interaction mechanisms to ensure consistency across various narrative threads in the Terminal Velocity project.

 1. **Action Statement**
    - Duplicate the character profile of Isabella Torres by extracting her updated attributes, backstory, and interaction mechanisms to ensure consistency across various narrative threads in the Terminal Velocity project.